DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 ***Change # 2:***

-Comment out the last line so that it looks like this (deleting it is okay, too):
+Comment out the last line so that it looks like this:

         #CMD ["catalina.sh", "run"]

-2. Create this bash shell script, a text file named “tomcat_starter.sh”; again, in Windows, follow the directions above about line endings; this is a text file, but with the .sh extension, *NOT* .txt or .sh.txt.
+2. Create this bash shell script, a text file named “tomcat_starter.sh”.

+___Again, in Windows, follow the directions above about line endings; this is a text file, but with the .sh extension, *NOT* .txt or .sh.txt.___

 Note: the first line is ***required*** to begin with a hashtag; it's not a comment.

         #!/bin/bash
         # Change the configuration of Tomcat so that it listens to